Michael Calvey: Baring Vostok Capital Partners

 Calvey co-founded Baring Vostok in 1994, with the firm becoming known for making early-stage investments in Russian companies largely from the tech and consumer-facing sectors.
 As of 2019, Baring Vostok launched 6 funds totaling $3.7 billion.
 By 2021, the firm has reportedly invested almost $3 billion in 80 companies, including some of Russia’s most valuable technology companies such as Tinkoff Bank, Ozon, FGI Wireless (Beeline), CTC Media, Avito.ru, 1C Company, Ivi.ru, and CarPrice.
-In Russia, Baring Vostok was best knows for its investment in Yandex: the fund returned over $1 billion from the initial purchase of 35% share in 2020 for $5.28 million.
+In Russia, Baring Vostok was best known for its investment in Yandex: the fund returned over $1 billion from the initial purchase of 35% share in 2000 for $5.28 million.